Thermally driven quantum refrigerator autonomously resets superconducting qubit

+As the heat baths drive the resetting, the system operates autonomously as a quantum absorption refrigerator~\cite{mitchison2019}.
+A generic thermodynamic model describes such a refrigerator as follows.
+Heat flows from a hot bath (coupled to $Q_1$) into an intermediate-temperature bath (coupled to $Q_2$).
+A heat current $\mathcal{J}_\mathrm{H}$ ($\mathcal{J}_\mathrm{T}$) flows out of $Q_1$'s ($Q_3$'s) bath.
+A net heat current $\mathcal{J}_\mathrm{C} = \mathcal{J}_\mathrm{H} + \mathcal{J}_\mathrm{T}$ enters $Q_2$'s bath (Fig.~\ref{Fig1}a).
+That is, a temperature gradient, rather than work, coaxes heat out of the target qubit.

 The qudits are Al-based superconducting transmons that have Al/AlO$_\mathrm{x}$/Al Josephson junctions~\cite{koch2007a}.
 We arrange the qudits spatially in a linear configuration (Fig.~\ref{Fig1}b).
-The capacitances between the transmons couple them mutually.
-Qudit $Q_1$ has a transition frequency $\omega_1/(2\pi) = 5.327$~MHz; and qudit $Q_2$, a variable frequency $\omega_2/(2\pi)$. $Q_1$ couples capacitively to a microwave waveguide directly, at a dissipation rate $\Gamma_1/(2\pi) = 70$~kHz; and $Q_2$ couples to another waveguide at $\Gamma_2/(2\pi) = 7.2$~MHz.
+The capacitances between the transmons couple the qudits mutually.
+Qudit $Q_1$ has a transition frequency $\omega_1/(2\pi) = 5.327$~GHz; and qudit $Q_2$, a variable frequency $\omega_2/(2\pi)$. $Q_1$ couples capacitively to a microwave waveguide directly, at a dissipation rate $\Gamma_1/(2\pi) = 70$~kHz; and $Q_2$ couples to another waveguide at $\Gamma_2/(2\pi) = 7.2$~MHz.
 The third qubit, $Q_3$, has a transition frequency $\omega_3/(2\pi) = 3.725$~GHz. $Q_3$ couples dispersively to a coplanar waveguide resonator.
 Via the resonator, we read out $Q_3$'s state and drive $Q_3$ coherently.
+In addition, $Q_3$ couples to the uncontrolled bath in its environment at a rate $\Gamma_{\rm E}$.
 In our proof-of-concept demonstration, $Q_3$ stands in for a computational qubit that is being reset and that may participate in a larger processing unit.
-In the present design, $Q_3$ has a natural energy-relaxation time $T_{\rm relax} = 16.8~\mu$s, limited largely by Purcell decay into the nearest waveguide, and a residual excited-state population $P_0=0.028$.
+In the present design, $Q_3$ has a natural energy-relaxation time $T_{\rm relax} = 1/\Gamma_{\rm E} = 16.8~\mu$s, limited largely by Purcell decay into the nearest waveguide, and a residual excited-state population $P_{\rm res}=0.028$.
 In future realizations, one can increase $T_{\rm relax}$ using Purcell filters~\cite{reed2010}.